AdoriZahard/hi3er/docs/index.md

 **Blessing of Reason**: Every hit from hover guns reduces weapon active CD by 0.7s | No **Blessing of Creation**: In non-bike mode, Charged ATKs create 4 hover guns to attack, each dealing 160% ATK of Ice DMG on hit | No

-####<p align="center">Vill-V - Signet of Helix (1st Core)</p>

 !!! note
+    This build mainly relies on 3 main Ego signets: Starting with Wisdom, this signet will carry you through your entire early game up until F11 where you need the double reward to get both Truth + Inspiration.
+The other signets are worthless.

+####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

+!!! note
-    Ideal order of build up: Griseo Red Paint F2 into V-V's Pendulum or Conflict F3, unlock V-V 2nd Core by F4, go shop by F5 and buy Sakura's TDM Taken, TDM and Hua's Elem Breach mainly, get V-V door for F6 and use Because of You to take Truth + Inspiration by F7 Double.
+    Ideal order from F1-F7: Reset F2 for Griseo Red Paint start, then take Aponia's SP Regen by F3, unlock Aponia 2nd Core by F4 with Ultimate & 70 Load, go shop F5 and put Because of You, buy Aponia's Breach or Penance if you get them, otherwise take Hua's Elem Breach, Sakura's TDM Taken and TDM or Black & Dark from Griseo.
+Grab Aponia door F6, then unlock Hua 2nd Core by F7 double

 Signet | Priority
 - | :----:
-**Act II: Pendulum**: Using a weapon active makes enemies take 20% bonus Total DMG for 4.5s.
+**Third, No Brutality**: Exhortation increases by 5 per second and caps at 200.
+Valkyrie has bonus SP regen per second equal to 1% of Exhortation.
+Reaching 160 combo reduces 50% Exhortation. | 1st
+**Fourth, No Insolence**: Exhortation increases by 5 per second and caps at 200.
+Ultimate's Physical and Elemental DMG increases by 0.3% of of Exhortation.
+Using weapon skills reduces 50% Exhortation. | 2nd
+**Fifth, No Falsehood**: Valkyrie starts with 70 bonus Exhortation.
+Whenever Exhortation is reduced, enemies take 25% bonus Total DMG for 5s.
+Can be refreshed. | 3rd
+**Nexus Signet 2: You Shall Receive Disciplines' Blessing** |
+**You Shall Follow Good**: You Shall Know Your Sins' Total DMG dealt increases 40% and increases Physical and Elemental Breach by 0.25% of Exhortation for 6s upon hitting an enemy.
 Triggering it again resets the duration. | 1st
-**Act III: Conflict**: Using a weapon active boosts Valkyrie Total DMG by 20% for 4.5s Triggering it again resets the duration. | 2nd
-**Act VI: Sneer**: Using a weapon active restores 12 SP in 5s and reduces its CD by 15%. | 3rd **Act IV: Spoon**: Using a weapon active boosts Physical DMG and Elemental DMG from Charge ATK and Combo ATK by 25% for 4.5s Triggering it again resets the duration. | 4th
-**Nexus Signet 2: Intermezzo: Holistic Helix** |
-**Drama: Origin of Slumber**: During Gravitational Field, enemies take 20% more Total DMG.
-During Global Time Fracture caused by detonation, enemies take 30% more Total DMG in addition. | 1st
-**Puppetry: Interlacing Cells**: Extends Global Time Fracture caused by Specail Weapon: No. 4's detonation by 3s.
-During Global Time Fracture, gain 30% Physical and Elemental Breach. | 2nd
-**Saga: Overlapping Needles**: Gravitational Field affects a larger area and gain a stronger pull.
-DMG-dealing hits deal and extra 500% ATK of Adaptive DMG. | Filler
+**You Shall Answer Prayers**: Triggering You Shall Know Your Sins causes the Valkyrie to enter Penance for 8s.
+In Penance, the Valkyrie takes 30% less Total DMG and deals 40% more Physical and Elemental DMG to enemies.
+Valkyrie deals 800% ATK of Adaptive DMG to attacking enemies when hit; CD: 5s.
+Triggering it again resets the duration. | 2nd
+**You Shall Punish Evil**: Enemies struck by You Shall Know Your Sins two or more times take 40% more Total DMG.
+5 SP is restored when these enemies are hit by You Shall Know Your Sins. | Optional 3rd

 !!! note
-    Sneer is nice to take but preferentially from Felis shop.
-It helps spam even further.
+    Punish Evil's spot can instead be used for completing Hua2.

 ####<p align="center">Hua - Signet of Vicissitude (2nd Core)</p>